 Unlike most glass materials ZERODUR® has an extremely low coefficient of thermal expansion (CTE) which even can become zero or slightly negative at some temperatures.
 The expansion is even much lower than the one of quartz glass or fused silica.

-Another unique characteristic of ZERODUR® low-expansion glass ceramic is its exceptional good homogeneity.
+Another unique characteristic of ZERODUR® is the exceptional good homogeneity.
 Even in large ZERODUR® material blocks the fluctuations of mechanical and thermal properties are nearly not measurable.
 A good transparency in the range of about 400 - 2.300 nm allows a verification of the inner quality of ZERODUR®.
 Therefore, it can be ensured that neither bubbles nor inclusions are undetected.
 Our company uses different available material-grades of ZERODUR® glass ceramic to manufacture substrates for high quality optics used for high-end applications in research, science, industry, space technology, and astronomy.
 But also for the design of length standards, large telescope mirror projects, laser cavity systems, coating substrates as well as for the design of mechanical components for fiber optics that must not change their length when exposed to thermal changes, ZERODUR® high performance glass ceramic is an ideal material choice.

 Our company is machining all kind of optics for a broad range of applications from these very interesting glass ceramic materials.
 In order to request a quotation for a finished part made of original ZERODUR® glass ceramic from SCHOTT at custom dimensions please use the button below:

 Electrical resistivity (at 20 °C)

 For further detailed specifications and additional data of ZERODUR® glass-ceramic, please use our information request page.

 All given details and specifications are mean reference values and are not guaranteed.
 In addition please consider our "Notes on specifications"